I’ve learned not to trust the words, “I know a shortcut.”

 Interpreting Our Lives

 Fortunately, we’re ready to see him.
 The ingredients we prepped in Chapter 8 — our observations about God and people–turn out to be the very ones we need for seeing Jesus.
 Jesus brings our observations about God from the page to the screen, from black and white to living color.
-Jesus brings our observations about the people in the passage into proper perspective.
-He is the True Hero, the Villain’s Foil, the Sin Bearer, and the Innocent Sufferer.
+He brings our observations about the people in the passage into proper perspective.
+Jesus himself is the True Hero, the Villain’s Foil, the Sin Bearer, and the Innocent Sufferer.

 As we practiced using our 8 shortcuts from Chapter 10 on the book of Philemon, we found that it helped us see the saving work of Jesus fleshed out in the lives of Paul, Philemon, and Onesimus.
 Instead of seeing Paul as the hero we have to try to emulate, we saw Paul as one who had been changed by Jesus.
 Everything he did or said in the letter was the fruit of that saving transformation.